Victim of Love (Elton John album): Background

 At under 36 minutes, the album is the shortest of Elton John's career, and is atypical of his recording career in several respects.
 He neither wrote the songs nor played piano or keyboards, only providing the vocals.
 Elton John admitted in 1998 that he used the album's disco direction as a means of "leaping on a bandwagon".
 It was his first album without any of his original Elton John Band members, which would not happen again until his 2010 collaboration with Leon Russell, The Union.
-As of 2019, it is also one of only two studio albums (along with A Single Man) without contributions from lyricist Bernie Taupin.
+As of 2026, it is one of only two studio albums (along with A Single Man) without contributions from lyricist Bernie Taupin.

 "Strangers", the B-side of the single of the album's title track, appeared as a bonus track on the 1998 Mercury reissue of John's previous album, A Single Man, because it was recorded during those sessions.

 When the album was released as a CD in the 1980s, the track breaks were incorrect.
 The first 45 seconds of "Spotlight" was part of the previous track, and similar errors occurred in other tracks.
 In 2003, the album was reissued in a digitally remastered format, with those problems corrected.

 Critical reception

 The album was panned by critics.
 The New York Times noted that "John still has an appealing pop-music baritone, but there's precious little in the way of individuality here."
 In ranking all of John's studio albums, Matt Springer of Ultimate Classic Rock placed the album at the bottom of the list.
 The Rolling Stone Album Guide called it the "nadir" of John's recorded output.

 Aside from the single edit of the title track appearing on the deluxe edition of Diamonds, none of the album’s songs appear on any of John’s numerous greatest hits or career retrospective releases.
+However, "Warm Love in a Cold World" did appear on a Pickwick compilation "Love Songs".